-From my experience of being a visitor and tourist in Riyadh in 2020, there are 2 ways to see Riyadh when looking into things to do in Riyadh – as a tourist and as a local.
+From my experience of being a visitor and tourist in Riyadh since the Kingdom opened up to tourism, there are 2 ways to see Riyadh when looking into things to do in Riyadh – as a tourist and as a local.

 Whilst there are a few tourist attractions in Riyadh that I do recommend you visit, I suggest, in order to really enjoy your time in Riyadh, you shouldn’t focus on these too much as part of your things to do in Riyadh.

-Instead attend as many local events that are on, have a walk around a shopping mall and visit the areas which are full of cool cafes and restaurants to really experience local Saudi life.
+Instead, attend as many local events that are on, have a walk around a shopping mall and visit areas which are full of cool cafes and restaurants to really experience local Saudi life.

 In this Riyadh Travel Blog, I’m going to give you information about Riyadh City, things to do in Riyadh, places to visit in Riyadh and entertainment places in Riyadh so you can plan your Riyadh itinerary no matter whether you are spending 2 days in Riyadh or 1 week in Riyadh!
 Yallah!